White-browed nuthatch: Distribution and habitat

 The white-browed nuthatch is endemic to western Myanmar.
-In the southern part of the Chin Hills, the white-browed nuthatch is currently found in Nat Ma Taung at nearly 3070 m, and 22 km further northwest in the spring of 1995 near Mindat.
+It is currently found on Nat Ma Taung in the southern part of the Chin Hills, at nearly 3070 m, and 22 km further northwest in the spring of 1995 near Mindat.

 The white-browed nuthatch avoids the pure pine forests of Pinus kesiya and is found instead in lichen-covered old oak forests of the alpine level.
 Thus, it was observed at an altitude of over 2600 m in 1940 and over 2700 m in the spring of 1995.
-However, during the description of the species in 1904, Rippon reported that he collected six birds between 2285–2745 m altitude from March 22 to April 30; there could therefore be a seasonal altitudinal dispersion, with the birds leaving the higher altitudes during winter.
+However, during the description of the species in 1904, Rippon reported that he collected six birds between 2285–2745 m altitude from 22 March to 30 April; there could therefore be seasonal altitudinal dispersion, with the birds leaving the higher altitudes during winter.

 The white-browed nuthatch habitat consists mainly of Quercus semecarpifolia oaks, covered with epiphytic plants, lichens, mosses, orchids, and ferns.

 Status and threats

-The white-browed nuthatch is one of four endemic bird species in Myanmar, the others being the Hooded treepie (Crypsirina cucullata), Burmese bush lark (Mirafra microptera) and White-throated babbler (Turdoides gularis).
+The white-browed nuthatch is one of four endemic bird species in Myanmar, the others being the hooded treepie (Crypsirina cucullata), Burmese bush lark (Mirafra microptera) and white-throated babbler (Turdoides gularis).
 The counts of the species mentioned in the literature are very patchy: 14 birds were observed in 1995, then five over two weeks in April 2000, and 45 during four months of fieldwork in 2001-2003.
-In 2007, surveys in the Chin Hills did not find any observations of this nuthatch, suggesting that the species is highly endemic to the Nat Ma Taung region.
+In 2007, surveys in the Chin Hills did not find any observations of this nuthatch, suggesting that the species is strictly endemic in the Nat Ma Taung region.
 These observations, combined with density and distribution data, indicate a population of 2,500 to 10,000 mature individuals, for a total of 3,500 to 15,000 individuals.

 On Nat Ma Taung, the forest has been completely cleared up to 2000 m, and the remaining habitats at 2000–2500 m are severely degraded.
 Nearly 12,000 people live in Natmataung National Park, and trapping and fires are adding to the threats to the species.
 The population, estimated at a few thousand individuals, is declining.
-The species is legally protected by a 1994 Myanmarese law (Protection of Wildlife and Conservation of Natural Areas Law), but no protective measures are implemented, including discouraging the destruction of its habitat.
+The species is legally protected by a 1994 Myanmar law (Protection of Wildlife and Conservation of Natural Areas Law), but no protective measures are implemented, including discouraging the destruction of its habitat.
 The range is estimated at 820 km2 by BirdLife International.
 For these reasons, the species is considered endangered by the International Union for the Conservation of Nature.